Last updated on November 27th, 2023

-Oklahoma is the 28th most populous and the 20th most extensive of the United States.
-It lies in the southeastern region of the United States.
+Oklahoma is the 28th most populous and the 20th most extensive of the 50 states of the United States.
+It lies in the South Central region of the United States.
 The state attained statehood on November 16, 1907, becoming the 46th state to join the union.
-It has six (6) bordering states Missouri, New Mexico, Texas, Arkansas, Colorado, and Kansas.
-See the full list of states and their borders here.
-Oklahoma (nicknamed: The Sooner State) has 77 counties.
+It shares its border with six states (Missouri, New Mexico, Texas, Arkansas, Colorado, and Kansas.)
+See the full list of the 50 states and their borders here.
+Oklahoma (nicknamed: the Sooner State) has 77 counties.
 The state’s capital is Oklahoma City.
 People who live in Oklahoma or who come from Oklahoma are called Oklahomans or Oklahomians.
-With these facts about Oklahoma, let us learn more about its history, geography, people, economy and more.
+The abbreviation for Oklahoma is OK.
+With these facts about Oklahoma, let us learn about its history, geography, people, culture, economy and more.

-1. The name of the state is derived from the chochtaw words “okla” and “humma”, meaning “red people”.
+1. The name of the state is derived from the choctaw words “okla” and “humma”, meaning “red people”.

 3. Oklahoma was added to the United States as a part of the Louisiana Purchase of 1803.